 Operators shall not wear or use headphones or earphones except one earphone for a cellular telephone may be worn.

-Transportation Services or the Director of Business Services will be responsible to register EPAMDs used on campus and maintain registration records.
+Transportation Services at University Park) or the Director of Business Services (at Commonwealth Campuses) will be responsible to register EPAMDs used on campus and maintain registration records.
 They will also jointly develop written safety procedures with Environmental Health and Safety and University Police and provide training on safe use of EPAMDs.

 Risk Management will compile and follow-up as appropriate all non-employee accident reports involving EPAMDs and provide EHS with copies.